-- Who can suspend or terminate the agreement?
-First Nation (only), Service provider (only), Either party - Under what conditions can services be suspended/ terminated ?
-With cause (failure to meet terms of agreement), What are the conditions? (e.g. failure to meet roles and responsibilities), Without cause (one party no longer wants to receive / provide services) - What are the procedures for suspension / termination? - What type of advanced notice is required prior to termination of the agreement?
+- Who can suspend or terminate the agreement? - Under what conditions can services be suspended/ terminated? - What are the procedures for suspension / termination? - What type of advanced notice is required prior to termination of the agreement?
 60 days, 120 days, Other? - How is notice given?